 After some thought, Niki and I decided we wanted to help get our Ottawa track finished and this looked like it would be the only way to do it.
 Raffles and Euchre nights only brought in so much money.

 Jon, Fred Zufelt, Dave Elliott, Paul Joinette, Al McRory, me, and others were part of the group who borrowed the money.

 For the rest of the summer, Paul worked with the pavers at the Quyon site to complete the track and get it ready for racing.
 Early in September we got the word that it was done and we just had to wait a few weeks to let the pavement cure before racing on it…

 So we finally had our track.
 But the social cost had been high and it helped to sow the seeds of division amongst our previously friendly club membership.

-And the next chapter in this story, OHKRC’s hurried attempt to hold their 1977 championship in the few weeks remaining before the Canadian winter arrived, would take the club to the very edge…
+And, in the next chapter of this story, OHKRC’s hurried attempt to hold their 1977 championship before the Canadian winter arrived would take the club to the very edge…